 Birth control pills, antibiotics and steroids can all affect your hormone levels and your body's inner balance, creating change in ‘normal' functioning.

-Pelvic Inflammatory Disease (PID), Human Papilloma Virus (HPV) and cervical cancer could also be the cause of abnormal discharge.
+Pelvic Inflammatory Disease (PID), Human Papilloma Virus (HPV) and cervical cancer could also be the cause of the abnormal discharge.